peterhinch/micropython_ir/README.md

 ## Raspberry Pi Pico note

 Early firmware has [this issue](https://github.com/micropython/micropython/issues/6866) affecting USB communication with some PC's.
-It particularly affects code which issues `print()` only occasionally: the application appears to have failed.
-The missing messages appear when you press a key.
-Hopefully this will be fixed soon (note dated 8th March 2021).
+This is now fixed.
+Please ensure you are using up to date firmware.

 #### [Receiver docs](./RECEIVER.md)